Sunday, September 8 from 11:15 AM to 12:15 PM

 In each meeting, we share what it was like to “live with” the exercises and the questions as we share where the topic took us, and hear the experience of others.
 This sharing is at the heart of the Soul Matters program and our experience is further deepened by the group’s sharing.

 Newcomers and friends are especially welcome!
-Please contact Susan Goll or Rev. Terri with any questions.
+Please contact Rev. Terri with any questions.